MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/monitor-opentelemetry-exporter-readme.md

     process.env["APPLICATIONINSIGHTS_CONNECTION_STRING"] || "<your connection string>"
 });

-// Add the exporter to the provider provider.addSpanProcessor( new BatchSpanProcessor(exporter, {
+// Add the exporter to the Provider tracerProvider.addSpanProcessor( new BatchSpanProcessor(exporter, {
     bufferTimeout: 15000,
     bufferSize: 1000